xlicoe/klotski-state-generator/README.md

 ### 3) Visualize the state space networks:

 All state space has neighbor(s).
 If we use nodes to represent all the state spaces, and use line to connect them, we will generate a gragh of networks.
-For a single 1x2 block, it will be just a line.
+For a single 1x2 block, the graph looks like a line.

 ![](/../main/graphs/state_space_mapping.png)
 ![](/../main/graphs/visual.png)